YouthBread/dataviz-project/README.md

 The second kind of line chart is the line chart that showing the season level stats.
 The given screenshot is showing the entire season's points per game.
 Since Kobe is the showing guards, it will be more reasonable for us to pay more attention on the scoring ability per game of him.

+In addition to that, as you can see, the line chart has some red line.
+Those red lines represents the injury happened in that season.
+And if you hovering on the red line, you can read the content for that injury.

 ![beta](https://github.com/YouthBread/kobe-bryant-dataviz-project/blob/master/other_resource/line_chart_score.png)

 ### Radar Chart